 CCDRA's vision is to continue assisting those still affected from Hurricane Matthew and Hurricane Florence with long-term recovery and unmet needs assistance and to be an ongoing resource for all future disasters that will happen again in Craven County.

-In June 2018, the CCDRA team of volunteers is organizing a Disaster Preparedness Workshop for churches and non-profits.
-This is the first step to help prepare our community for a disaster.
-This website has been created to help the community be better prepared when a disaster happens and to better educate families, businesses, groups and those who are eventually affected by a disaster on what to do next.
+CCDRA and our partners strive to ensure our community will be better prepared when a disaster happens.
+We seek to better educate families, businesses, groups and those who are eventually affected by a disaster on what to do next.
 Long-term recovery is a long process, sometimes 2+ years after the actual disaster, but if you know what to do before or immediately after a disaster the better off all those affected will be.

-CCDRA will be working with organizations in our county to form a Community Organization Active in Disaster (COAD).
-The Craven County COAD will consist of representatives from public, private and not-for-profit agencies whose goal will be to share information and resources that will help residents prepare for, respond to and recover from future disasters.
+Acting as a Long Term Recovery Group (LTRG), CCDRA and our partner organizations in our county have come together to assist individuals and families in their recovery from disaster.
+This LTRG consists of representatives from public, private and not-for-profit agencies whose goal will be to share information and resources that will help residents prepare for, respond to and recover from future disasters.